 Syon Park Location

 Super star celebrity angler John Tydeman has performed in his biggest role to date in this Cadbury’s advert filmed at Syon Park.
-He is available for more filming opportunities and word on the street is that Nike have their eyes on him to teach Usain Bolt how to take a few split seconds off his 100m.
+Over 1 million views for for John, just a few thousand shy of the number of fish he’s caught on his hand tied flies.

 We’ve recently uploaded videos of Syon Park from the Sky!
 You can really appreciate the seclusion provided by Capability Browns tree line when you fly over the top and see the city sprawl around us.
 See Lakes From Above Page.